joffeorama/rf3_lesbian_hack/readme.txt

 anime farm boi.
 More to the point, Micah looks like the kind of spunky, peppy anime lesbian a number of real-life lesbians I know would make a picrew of.
-The game's central gimmick of Micah's sheep form was also easy to work with because what kind of a creep is gonna look at an anime sheep, pull out their anime sheep gender callipers and go "hey, that sheep's a BOY!"
+The game's central gimmick of Micah's sheep form was also easy to work with because what kind of a creep is gonna look at a hornless anime sheep, pull out their anime sheep gender callipers and go "hey, that sheep's a BOY!"
 A weird sheep creep, that's who!

 What this hack changes: